kracr/EmELpp/README.md

 EmEL++ is a geometric approach to generate embeddings for the description logic EL++ The implementation is done using Python and Tensorflow Library.

-The code folder is organized as follows:
+The code is organized as follows:
-- src/experiments: This contains separate folder for each ontology the experiment is carried out upon.
+- experiments: This contains separate folder for each ontology the experiment is carried out upon.
-- src/evaluation : This folder contains the implementation of evaluation metrics - Evaluating_HITS.py and Evaluating_accuracy.py
+- The implementation of evaluation metrics - Evaluating_HITS.py and Evaluating_accuracy.py
-- sample_embeddings : This folder consists of trained embeddings obtained for GALEN dataset included as an example.

 Since each of the ontologies have different characteristics based on normal forms thus inputs to the model defined using Keras change.
 Thus, we organise the implementation per ontology.

 For Example:
--src/experiments/GALEN/GALEN_EmEL.py : This file represents the implementation of EmEL++ model for GALEN ontology.
+-experiments/GALEN/GALEN_EmEL.py : This file represents the implementation of EmEL++ model for GALEN ontology.
+-experiments/GALEN/GALEN_EL.py : This file represents the implementation of ElEm model for GALEN ontology.

--src/experiments/GALEN/GALEN_data/ : This folder consists of 4 processed files namely, normalized form of the ontology file to be used for training, and training,validation & testing set obtained from subclass relations in ontology.
+-experiments/GALEN/data/ : This folder consists of 4 processed files namely, normalized form of the ontology file to be used for training, and training,validation & testing set obtained from subclass relations in ontology.

 Similary, the corresponding files are organised for NCI,GO,FMA,ANATOMY and SNOMED ontology.